kristianmandrup/terminal-agent/README.md

 The backend has an `/execute` POST endpoint, which:

 - takes a `command` to be executed in the terminal container
-- takes a `userId` for the user in order to ensure a separate session and container for each user
+- takes a `userId` for the user
+- take a `sessionId` to ensure a separate terminal container for each user session
 - creates a docker container for `automated-terminal` if the user does not already have a container
 - stores the container in a registry, with the `userId` as the key
 - retrieves a container for the user from the registry
-- executes the incoming `command` in the container, making sure to expose `stdin`, `stdout` and `stderr` so they can be captured
+- executes the incoming `command` in the container, making sure to expose `stdout` and `stderr` so they can be captured
-- capture the terminal output as a data stream converted to `utf-8`
+- capture the terminal output for `stdout` and `stderr` as a data stream converted to `utf-8`
 - send back the terminal output in the response

+Additionally it:

-In the near future it will additionally store the datastream in a redis DB, using the `userId` as key, and then set up a pub/sub system to expose the updates to be channeled via SSE events to client subscribers, allowing each user to listen to their private stream of terminal output updates.
+- stores the datastream in a redis DB, using the `sessionId` as key.
+- sets up a pub/sub channel to expose the terminal streaming updates to be channeled to a client subscriber via Server Side Events (SSE).
+This allows each user session to listen to their private stream of terminal output updates.

+Two keys/channels are used:

+- `terminal:${sessionId}:stdout` for terminal output to `stdout`
+- `terminal:${sessionId}:stderr` for terminal output to `stderr`

+## API

+### ts-rest API

+- `POST` to `/execute` takes a `command`, `userId` and `sessionId` in the request body and creates/retrieves a container with a terminal for that `sessionId`, executes the `command` as a bash command and sends the terminal output back to the user, while storing the output in a Redis DB and publishing on a private channel for the userId session.

+### Fastify API

+- `/terminal/session` returns a unique `sessionId` that can be used to subscribe to terminal output for a given terminal session

+- `terminal/listen/:sessionId` to set up a Redis subscriber to channel changes for the session and send these changes via SSE

+The fastify API will shortly be converted to ts-rest

 ## Build automated-terminal Docker image